icstars/c36/docs/html-css-js-refresher.md

 ## Javascript
-Javascript (or js) can do a lot of things, but in a site it's usually used to make html elements _move_ or _change_.
+Javascript (or JS) can do a lot of things, but on a site it's usually used to make html elements _move_ or _change_.
 One of the main ways to do this is to have the js code change the css rules on a tag, so that its styling or location changes.

-In the i.c. stars project we're using an add-on to js called JQuery that makes things a little easier to use.
+In the i.c. stars project we're using an add-on to JS called JQuery that makes things a little easier to use.

-Here's how you could use js to change an html tag:
+Here's how you could use JS to change an html tag in our project:

 First, you'd use JQuery to select the tag you want to change.
 You can do this with the same css selectors we used above.
 So if we used this tag again: